keanejoel/cursor-animation/README.md

 # cursor-animation
-A small JavaScript module to create and animate around the users cursor.
+A small JavaScript module to create and animate a shape around the users cursor.